jsm8989/vesicles_iii/lab_notes.md

   - Run `plot_contour_example.py` for some of my own data to see what looks nice (NB it works for Guil's RBC)
   - The power spectra decays towards some finite noise value, this is effectively a way of getting the "error" as defined in the fitting/analysis scripts
   - Compare bending moduli to literature values before proceeding blindly
+  - Work out what is done over which frame
+  - See what data I have that might be good to check out, and organise this to make it super easy in the future
+  - Will soon have to make this work for the lif/oif files too!
+  - Check Guil's recent work on the branches as he still seems to be active on them